 To help reduce the number of accidents, The State of Georgia’s Transportation Department has helped the efforts with nationwide highway safety by supporting the Work Zone Safety Awareness Week and reminding Georgia’s drivers about driving safety.

 In order to make the work zones a safer place, drivers must grasp the fundamentals of navigating through road maintenance.
 Here are a few simple tips anyone can apply to help reduce work-zone crashes.

 Get Familiar Work Zone Surroundings

-The universal signage for construction areas are usually elements marked with black lettering and bright orange.
+The universal signage for construction areas is usually elements marked with black lettering and bright orange.
 When driving through these zones, motorists are required to obey what is posted in these signs for the safety of oncoming traffic and workers.

 Follow whatever the orange signs are instructing drivers to do.
-Some signs require drivers to merge to new lane or direct drivers to areas such as the shoulder.
+Some signs require drivers to merge to a new lane or direct drivers to areas such as the shoulder.
 At times drivers must obey a worker’s signals for either traffic directions or sudden stops.